MrExhilarator/ToDoApplication/README.md

 <MultiLineQuickTip>

-Use `date-fns` format function to format the date.
-Refer to the documentation [link](https://date-fns.org/v2.19.0/docs/Getting-Started) for the usage of `format` function.
+Using `date-fns` format function to format the date.
+Documentation [link](https://date-fns.org/v2.19.0/docs/Getting-Started) for the usage of `format` function.
 </MultiLineQuickTip>

 ### Invalid scenarios for all APIs